syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 ## Adding FooterToolbarItem

- `FooterToolbarItem` will be arranged on bottom of the image editor and you can customize footer toolbar item with the help of Icon and Text along with sub items.
+The `FooterToolbarItem` is placed on the bottom of the image editor, and you can customize the footer toolbar item using the `Icon` and `Text` properties.

-Refer to the below code snippet to customize footer toolbar item,
+Refer to the following code snippet to customize footer toolbar item.

 {% highlight C# %}